History of Red Rocks Amphitheatre in Timeline

 2002: Earth, Wind & Fire Performance

-In 2002, Earth, Wind & Fire (some members are from Denver) performed at Red Rocks.
+In 2002, Earth, Wind & Fire (some members from Denver) performed at Red Rocks.

-2003: Big Head Todd and the Monsters DVD and album release
+2003: Big Head Todd and the Monsters Release Performance

-In 2003, Big Head Todd and the Monsters released a DVD and live album of their 1995 performance at Red Rocks, capturing what has become a local annual early season tradition.
+In 2003, Big Head Todd and the Monsters released a DVD and live album of their 1995 performance, capturing what has become a local annual early season tradition.

-On August 26, 2004, the Beatles-tribute band 1964 was flown to Denver to reenact The Beatles' concert held at Red Rocks exactly 40 years earlier.
+On August 26, 2004, the Beatles-tribute band 1964 was flown to Denver to re-enact the Beatles concert held at Red Rocks exactly forty years earlier.

 2005: Dave Matthews Band's Weekend on the Rocks

-In 2005, the Dave Matthews Band released the CD/DVD Weekend on the Rocks, which is a compilation of the band's four-night run, their last performances at the venue.
+In 2005, Dave Matthews Band recorded Weekend on the Rocks, a compilation of their four-night run, marking their last performances at the venue.

-In 2006, The Fray, a Colorado band, performed at Red Rocks.
+In 2006, Colorado band The Fray performed at Red Rocks.

-In October 2007, Carved In Stone – Volume 2, Live at Red Rocks Amphitheatre, a follow-up live compilation CD, was released.
+In October 2007, Carved In Stone – Volume 2, Live at Red Rocks Amphitheatre was released.
 Erik Dyce, Trevor Pryce of Outlook Music Co., and Jeff Giarraputo of Factory Labs were the executive producers, making it the first venue to issue a CD and the first commercial release of these live tunes.

 May 2008: Insane Clown Posse Hatchet Attacks Super Show